jrroosevelt/VS2PCG/VS2PCG_Card_Clarifications.1.md

 Each of the six Infinity Gems has an "Owned by..." power which lets you play it for free on the appropriate character.
 For example, The Mind Gem can be played for free on The Grandmaster.
 You may notice that some of these powers refer to characters that aren't yet part of the game.
 Weird, right?

 ^(Source: Rule insert)

+# Inhibitor Collar
+*Set: Futures Past*

+A player can equip the Collar to a face-up character or a stunned character.
+If that character already has Equipment equipped, KO it.
+When an equipped face-up character is stunned, the Collar remains on (and face up).
+If a character equipped with the Collar hides, KO the Collar (they must have figured out how to take it off)!

+^(Source: Rule Insert)

 # [Invisible Boy](http://vs.tcgbrowser.com/images/cards/big/HER-014.jpg)
 *Set: The Herald*